 - Lift the nipples, improves the breast shape and increases the size of the breasts without the need for breast implants.
 Also has the benefit of improved contour of the area where the fat is taken from e.g. thighs/abdomen.

-Mastopexy surgery is performed frequently and the vast majority of patients who have the surgery heal without any significant problems.
-Mr Morritt has incorporated a number of safety modifications into his practice to reduce the risks for patients having surgery.
+Mastopexy is performed frequently and the vast majority of patients who have the surgery heal without any significant problems.
+Mr Morritt has incorporated a number of safety modifications into his practice to reduce the risks for patients having breast lift surgery.
 As with any other surgical procedure there are potential risks of breast uplift surgery that patients should understand before deciding to have surgery.read more

 - Significant bleeding